 A congenital (born with) overgrowth condition affecting one half of the face.
 Ranging from mild to severe.
 Caused by activating mutations in the PIK3CA gene.
 The mutation happens at random during early development, not every cell is affected and there are no known cases of inheritance.
 Only rarely is the mutation found in blood so testing should be done on affected tissue.
 There is no cure for FIL and a high risk of recidive recurrence with surgery.
 Advances made in targeted therapy is creating new hope for possible treatments.

 The most common features, affecting only one side of the face, are:

 Please note that not all patients with FIL have all these symptoms.
 FIL can range from mild to severe.

 All of the above are names being used for the same ultra-rare craniofacial overgrowth

 syndrome.
 One differential diagnosis is Congenital Hemifacial Hyperplasia (previously called

 called Hemifacial Hypertrophy), but for this diagnosis the facial asymmetry remains

 The condition was first described in 1983 by Slavin and colleagues and about 60 reported cases of FIL have been found in literature.
-Though ultra-rare (by EU definition less than 1 in 50 000) the prevalence of FIL is likely underestimated as there are multible terminologies for the condition, many undiagnosed, misdiagnosed and those who have not been published in medical literature and where FIL is only one part of their syndrome.
+Though ultra-rare (by EU definition less than 1 in 50 000) the prevalence of FIL is likely underestimated as there are multible terminologies for the condition, many undiagnosed, misdiagnosed, those who have not been published in medical literature and where FIL is only one part of their syndrome.
 The condition seems to affect both genders equally and is seen among different ethnicities.

 FIL can be an isolated condition or associated with other conditions like Hemimegalencephaly and CLOVES syndrome which are also a part of the PIK3CA Related Overgrowth Spectrum (PROS).
 You can read more about PROS on our PROS page.